acro5piano/docker-run.com/README.md

 - No need to care about scalability
 - No need to set up your certificates

-Yes, docker-run.com is here: A new and better way to run Docker Containers in production.
+Yes, docker-run.com is here: A new and better way to run Docker containers in production.

 # How to use

-As you can see the above demo, all you have to do is input your docker image url. docker-run.com creates an unique domain to your application.
+As you can see the above demo, all you have to do is input your docker image url. docker-run.com creates an unique domain for your application.

 Deploy?
-It is quite easy, no need to install any CLI:
+It is quite easy, no need to install any tools:

 ```
 curl -XPOST -H 'Authorization: YOUR_TOKEN' -d HOST/IMAGE:VERSION https://docker-run.com/APP_ID/renew
 ```

+And the Docker container will be renew without downtime.

 # Project status